plewis/plewis.github.io/phylogenetics/mrbayes.md

 Tracer determines the burn-in period using an undocumented algorithm.
 You may wish to be more conservative than Tracer.
 Opinions vary about burn-in.
 Some Bayesians feel it is important to exclude the first few samples because it is obvious that the chains have not reached stationarity at this point.
 Other Bayesians feel that if you are worried about the effect of the earliest samples, then you definitely have not run your chains long enough!
 You might be interested in reading [Charlie Geyer's rant on burn-in](http://users.stat.umn.edu/~geyer/mcmc/burn.html) some time.

-Because our MrBayes run was just to learn how to run MrBayes and not to do a serious analysis, the trace plot of the log-likelihood will reflect the fact that in this case the burn-in period should be at least 20% of the run!
-A longer run is also indicated by all the ESS values shown in red in the Traces panel.
-Tracer shows an ESS in red if it is less than 200, which it treats as the minimal effective sample size.
+Our MrBayes run was just to learn how to run MrBayes and not to do a serious analysis.
+The fact that a longer run is needed is indicated by all the ESS values shown in red in the Traces panel.
+Tracer shows an ESS in red if it is less than 200, which it treats as the minimal reasonable effective sample size.

-> :thinking: What is the effective sample size for TL?
-{% comment %}
-around 140
-{% endcomment %}

-> :thinking: What did MrBayes report as the effective sample size for TL?
-{% comment %}
-155.18
-{% endcomment %}

-> :thinking: Why is there a difference?
-Hint: compare the burn-in for both.
-{% comment %}
-Tracer excluded 10% of samples as burn-in, while MrBayes excluded 25%
-{% endcomment %}

-> :thinking: Explain why the ESS reported by MrBayes is higher than that reported by Tracer even though fewer samples were included by MrBayes.
-{% comment %}
-MrBayes cut out all of the initial climb out of randomness, leaving only samples that were much less autocorrelated
-{% endcomment %}

-**Before going further!!!** Change the burn-in used by Tracer from 1000 to 2500 so that the burn-in includes all of the initial climb out of randomness evident in the trace plot of LnL.

 Click the Estimates tab again at the top, then click the row labeled kappa on the left.

 > :thinking: What is the posterior mean of kappa?
 {% comment %}
-4.8487
+4.9942
 {% endcomment %}

-> :thinking: What is the 95% credible interval for kappa?
+> :thinking: What is the 95% HPD credible interval for kappa?
 {% comment %}
-3.8506 to 5.8384
+3.7176 to 5.9178
 {% endcomment %}

 Click the row labeled alpha on the left.
 This is the shape parameter of the gamma distribution governing rates across sites.

 > :thinking: What is the posterior mean of alpha?
 {% comment %}
-0.2498
+0.2464
 {% endcomment %}

 > :thinking: What is the 95% credible interval for alpha?
 {% comment %}
-0.1663 to 0.3145
+0.1961 to 0.3138
 {% endcomment %}

 > :thinking: Is there rate heterogeneity among sites, or are all sites evolving at nearly the same rate?